docpad-archive/documentation/01-start/03-begin.html.md

 ### A note on Plugins

 Even though we have chosen to use the Eco templating engine in this guide, there are plenty of others we could use too!
-We find Eco is the very friendly for beginners, as it is the most like HTML.
+We find Eco is very beginner-friendly, since it's the most like HTML.
 However, after experimenting with some of the others, you may find you'd like to use them instead.
 Adding support for a new templating engine, pre-processor or whatever is as simple as installing the plugin for it.

 DocPad also supports more than just templating engines, though.
 We have a whole range of different plugins to do all sorts of things, so be sure to check them out!